Implementing and reporting on corporate governance

-SATS considers good corporate governance to be a prerequisite for value creation and trustworthiness, and for access to capital.
-In order to secure strong and sustainable corporate governance, it is important that SATS ensures good and healthy business practices, reliable financial reporting and an environment of compliance with legislation and regulations across the Group.
+SATS considers good corporate governance to be a prerequisite for value creation and trustworthiness as well as for access to capital.
+In order to secure strong and sustainable corporate governance, it is important that SATS ensures good and healthy business practices, reliable financial reporting, and an environment of compliance with legislation and regulations across the Group.

 Applicable rules and regulations

-SATS is incorporated and registered in Norway and is subject to Norwegian law.
-SATS’ shares are listed on the Oslo Stock Exchange (Nw.
-Oslo Børs).
-As a Norwegian public limited liability company listed on Oslo Børs, SATS must comply with the Norwegian Securities Trading Act and Regulation, the Continuing Obligations for Companies Listed on Oslo Børs, the Norwegian Public Limited Liability Companies Act and all other applicable laws and regulations.
+SATS is incorporated and registered in Norway and subject to Norwegian law.
+SATS’ shares are listed on the Oslo Stock Exchange (Oslo Børs).
+As a Norwegian public limited liability company listed on Oslo Børs, SATS must comply with the Norwegian Securities Trading Act and Regulation, the Continuing Obligations for Companies Listed on Oslo Børs, the Norwegian Public Limited Liability Companies Act, and all other applicable laws and regulations.

 Main objectives for corporate governance in SATS